 A. The new Member Library shall sign a copy of the Intergovernmental Agreement for the purpose of acknowledging its commitment to assume the rights and fulfill the responsibilities of membership in SWAN, and shall transmit to the Secretary of SWAN a certified copy of the Ordinance or Resolution of such new Member Library providing for such signing and the signed Intergovernmental Agreement.

 B. The addition of the new Member Library requires approval by the affirmative vote of two-thirds (2/3) of all the active Member Libraries of SWAN.
 Such vote may be conducted by electronic means.
 The SWAN Executive Director shall tally the vote and report it to the Board.
 The Board shall ratify the vote on the new Member Library upon receiving the tally of the Member Libraries vote, as long as at least two-thirds (2/3) of the Member Libraries have voted in the affirmative.
-The active membership of such new Member Library shall become effective on the date when the Board votes to approve the new Member Library.
+Active membership with SWAN begins when the new member goes live on the software, unless otherwise arranged in a formal agreement with the SWAN Executive Director and approved by the SWAN Board.

-C. The new Member Library shall pay to SWAN such sum of money as an impact fee as is determined by the Members.
-The new Member Library shall also pay a share of SWAN's budgeted expenses for the fiscal year then current (in accordance with Article V, Section 7).
+C. The new Member Library shall pay to SWAN such sum of money as an impact fee asproposed by the Board and approved by a majority of all members present at any regular or special meeting.
+The new active Member Library shall also pay a pro-rated share of SWAN's budgeted expenses for the fiscal year then current (in accordance with Article V, Section 7).
 For purposes of these Bylaws, the Members of SWAN are referred to as "Member Libraries," the terms "Member Libraries" and "Member Library" include each new Member Library as of the effective date of its active membership in SWAN.

 The following terms shall have the following meanings: